Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session9.md

 Morse code - Byte = 8 bits, 1KB = 1024 bytes, Audio = 48KB/ s, and video = 2MB /s

+DARPnet - this is the american defense project

+The United States government had to create a system that preveneted nucluear warfare

+Vint Cerf, he created the ip, udp, tcp, this was done with Robert Khan who he met at UCLA.
+Moreover, he 'developed the Transmission Control Protocol, designed to facilitate the interconnection of packet switched networks', overseen at, (Anon.
+2024)

 ## Exercises and results
 *What exercises did you complete.
 What results.
 Screen shots and notes*